Hans Jonatan: Life in Iceland

 Frisak hired Hans Jonatan as a guide.
 Hans lived as a peasant farmer at Borgargarður working at the Danish trading station in Djúpivogur.
 He took over the running of the trading post in 1819.
 By February 1820, Hans had married Katrín Antoníusdóttir from Háls on the Eyjafjörður.
-They had three children; two survived childhood, and their living descendants now number nearly nine hundred.
+They had three children; two survived childhood, and their living descendants now number over a thousand.

 Hans Jonatan died on 18 December 1827.

 Genetic study

 In 2018, scientists achieved a genetic breakthrough when they reconstructed a part of his genome solely using samples from his descendants and none from his remains.
 This was the first time that a human genome had been reconstructed without using physical remains.
 For the study, 788 of his descendants were identified, and DNA samples from 182 family members were taken.
 The study was aided by the extreme rarity of African heritage in Iceland, the homogeneity of the country's population, and its comprehensive genealogical database.
 The samples were analyzed against known signs of African DNA, recreating about 38% of his mother's DNA profile and thus 19% of his own.
 It was determined that his mother's ancestral origins were from a region now encompassing Nigeria, Benin, and Cameroon.

 Despite the popular tale of former prime minister Davíð Oddsson being Jonatan's descendant, no sources back up that claim.